-NIKSUN NetOmni 8940 is a network device as defined in the NDcPP which states: "This is a Collaborative Protection Profile (cPP) whose Target of Evaluation (TOE) is a network device...
-A network device in the context of this cPP is a device composed of both hardware and software that is connected to the network and has an infrastructure role within the network...
-Examples of network devices that are covered by requirements in this cPP include routers, firewalls, VPN gateways, IDSs, and switches".
-The TOE consists of the NIKSUN NetOmni 8940 model, running the NIKSUN NetOmni Everest version 5.0.1.2 software.
+The TOE is a network device as defined in the NDcPP which states: "This is a Collaborative Protection Profile (cPP) whose Target of Evaluation (TOE) is a network device...
+A network device in the context of this cPP is a device composed of both hardware and software that is connected to the network and has an infrastructure role within the network.".
+The TOE consists of the NIKSUN NetDetector/NetVCR 10440 model, running the NIKSUN NetDetector/NetVCR Everest software version 5.1.2.0.
 Thus, the TOE is a network device composed of hardware and software.